 01. Compensation for Disability.
 A Claimant under the Worker's Compensation Law shall be entitled to compensation for permanent disability for the loss of each tooth other than wisdom teeth at the rate of one tenth of one percent (.1%) of the whole man.
 The loss of wisdom teeth shall not constitute any permanent disability.
 Compensation hereunder shall be in addition to payments for medical services including dental appliances and bridgework necessitated by the injury and any income benefits during the period of Claimant's recovery to which the Claimant be entitled.
+(3-23-22)

 02. Prima Facie Evidence.
-This rule and schedule shall be prima facie evidence of the percentage of permanent disability to be attributed to the loss of teeth. ()
+This rule and schedule shall be prima facie evidence of the percentage of permanent disability to be attributed to the loss of teeth.
+(3-23-22)

-404. SUBMISSION OF MEDICAL REPORTS AND REQUESTS FOR INFORMATION
+404. SUBMISSION OF MEDICAL REPORTS FROM PROVIDERS

-This procedure applies to all open worker's compensation claims where medical services are provided.
+This procedure applies to all open worker's compensation claims where medical services are provided and which have not been denied by the Payor.
+(3-23-22)